KTH-Nek5000/SIMSON/README.md

 The visualisation codes typically require an xterm.
 Thus run rit, pxyst, etc. from an xterm (rather than the built in terminal).

+A good starting point is the example case "channel" in the examples directory.
+A step by step readme file guides you through running the first case.

 ********************************************************************************